tc39/notes/es8/2017-11/nov-30.md

 DT: Jargon is essential to any technical community - but actually theres some value in capturing it.
 We should have a page which enumerates the jargon, like what does TCP mean to this group.

-ARE: This is a great opportunity to have an FAQ repo, higher level less dense documentation, a dictionary, a glossary.
+AKI: This is a great opportunity to have an FAQ repo, higher level less dense documentation, a dictionary, a glossary.
 Footgun could go in there.

 DH: A simple practice of a jargon definition is fun, its shared culture.
 This is one of the easy things we can do.